PrimaveraDeveloper/identity-server/samples/back-channel-logout.md

 }
 ```

-> Be aware that for real-world scenarios, this implementation would be improved with things like storage, thread-safety, etc.
+> Be aware that for real-world scenarios, this implementation would need to be improved with things like storage, thread-safety, etc.

 When a user starts a new session, `AddSessionAsync()` is called from the `SignedIn` cookie event (in `CookieAuthenticationEventsHandler`):